BitPackTools/pixpack/README.md

 This repository contains a LabVIEW tool for embedding and extracting custom data in PNG files.

+## Possible Use Cases

+- **Data + Image packaging:** Attach measurement data or analysis results directly to the corresponding image.
+- **Metadata storage:** Add experiment details, configuration parameters, or version info to image files.
+- **Lightweight data transport:** Send both visual and numerical information in a single portable PNG file.
+- **Hidden annotations:** Store notes or instructions inside an image without affecting its appearance.

 ## Included VIs

 - **Encode VI** – Appends data to a PNG file or optionally exports it as XML.